lmondada/dphil-thesis/content/02_quantum/02_basics.md

 the no-cloning theorem, as we presented it, thus state the same principle once we consider that every operation must be reversible.

-### Universality
+#### Universality

-Finally, a third distinguishing property of quantum computation is how arbitrarily large computations can be generated from single qubit gates and pairwise entangling interactions between qubits (two-qubit gates) @Barenco_1995.
+Finally, a third distinguishing property of quantum computation is how arbitrarily large computations can be generated from single-qubit gates and pairwise entangling interactions between qubits (two-qubit gates) @Barenco*1995.
+It is furthermore the case that the choice of a \_fixed* two-qubit gate, along with single-qubit gates, is sufficient to generate any arbitrary quantum computation.
 We call a set of gates that can be used to construct any arbitrary quantum computation a **universal gate set**.

-This is a boon for hardware design, as manipulating single qubit systems is often much more manageable than controlling physical interactions between multiple entities.
-This decomposition into one and two-qubit gates means that the architecture _i)_ does not need to support interactions between $n > 2$ qubits, and _ii)_ can be specialised and hand-tuned to execute the two-qubit interaction of choice as faithfully as possible.
+This is a boon for hardware design, as manipulating single-qubit systems is often much more manageable than controlling physical interactions between multiple entities.
+This decomposition into single-qubit and (a fixed) two-qubit gates means that the architecture _i)_ does not need to support interactions between $n > 2$ qubits, and _ii)_ can be specialised and hand-tuned to execute the two-qubit interaction of choice as faithfully as possible.
 Having a two-qubit gate as the entangling operation is not the only choice.
 Some architectures, such as neutral atoms, choose instead to replace it with a global entangling operation that applies to many qubits simultaneously @Evered2023, resulting in a universal gate set that is more convenient to implement experimentally in their system.

 Gate set universality can be generalised further to approximate universality, which is at the centre of the development of error-correcting codes.
 Indeed, any